MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.49.md

 *D. Sport Fishing.* We allow fishing in designated sections of the refuge in both New York and New Jersey in accordance with State regulations and subject to the following conditions:

 1. We allow fishing in and along the banks of the Wallkill River.
 We allow shore fishing only in the pond at Owens Station Crossing, Vernon, New Jersey.
+Fishing at Owens State Crossing is catch and release only.

 2. Anglers may fish from legal sunrise to legal sunset.